Coronavirus: What is it?

 According to the WHO, the usual symptoms of this virus Covid-19 are mild to severe respiratory illness causing

 • Shortness of breath and breathing difficulties

-In more severe cases of illness, it can also to result in
+In more severe cases of illness, it can also result in

 • Multiple organ failure and even death.

-According to the latest news the incubation period – the amount of time between infection and the onset of symptoms – range from one to 14 days.
-In most cases the infected people show symptoms within five to six days.
+According to the latest news the incubation period – the amount of time between infection and the onset of symptoms – ranges from one to 14 days.
+In most cases, the infected people show symptoms within five to six days.
 However, patients with this disease may not see any symptoms despite having the virus in their systems.

 •Things you can do in order to Prevent Yourself From Covid-19

 • Avoid big gatherings, functions, etc.

 • Maintain a safe distance of at least one Meter between you and other people during this time.